kfuture2024/code-campus-level1/README.md

 You can also refer the link: [https://www.atlassian.com/git/glossary#commands](https://www.atlassian.com/git/glossary#commands)

 ### Note:
+- Watch this video from Mosh for getting to know the basics of Git: [Git tutorial](https://youtu.be/8JJ101D3knE?si=p0pBO8IWHvQQ5aky)

 If you are facing any issues,
 - Make use of [discussions](https://github.com/kfuture2024/code-campus-level1/discussions/3)
 - Ask in the Wildr CodeCampus community.